 Smaller pieces will brine and smoke more quickly, since a greater surface area of each section is exposed.
 Puncturing the skin or carefully scoring it with a razor blade will ensure more even brining and curing.
 Don't cut or puncture deeply, but go deep enough to expose the flesh.

-This is a brine recipe that I use when cold smoking salmon.
+This is a brine recipe that I use to prepare the salmon for cold smoking.